fakerybakery/DeNOTE/README.md

 All code &copy; 2022 mrfakename.
 All rights reserved.

+## How to report a security vulnerability

+1. Please, email me!
+My email is me [ at ] mrfake [ dot ] name!
+2. Just in case I didn't get the email, submit a GH issue!
+(Don't disclose the whole vulnerability in the issue or it will be public to everyone!)
+Just let me know to check my spam folder
+3. THANK YOU!!!

 <sub><sup><sup>1</sup>As an anonymous observer pointed out, if DeNOTE is decrypted on the server side, it is not truly zero-knowledge.
 However it is open-sourced and you can run it on your own server.</sup></sub>